syahdafahreza/MyEncryptionAPP/README.md

 ## Download

-You can download this repository by clicking the green code button and then click Download ZIP.
+You can download this repository by clicking the green code button above and then click Download ZIP.

 ## License